Comic Book: Archie Comics' Sonic the Hedgehog aka: Sonicthe Hedgehog

 Issue 225: The new Death Egg attacks New Mobotropolis, and Sally is gunned down by Eggman.

-Also offsetting the 25-issue mark are issue 230 (which follows up on the events of 225 as Sally survives... only to be roboticized.), and issue 234 (wherein Antoine is nearly Killed Off for Real).
+Also offsetting the 25-issue mark are issue 230 (which follows up on the events of 225 as Sally survives... only to be roboticized.), issue 234 (wherein Antoine is nearly Killed Off for Real, and issue 252 which shows Sonic back home after Sonic The Hedgehog Mega Man Worlds Collide, and quickly wraps up numerous subplots in mere pages.).

 Sonic and Sally did this for a long time.
 Then they started dating, broke up, and are doing it again.